A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette

 \subsubsection{Model 3 - the endpoint heterogeneous beta regression model}

-In Model 2 we placed the endpoints in $f_1$, $y_\beta$ in $f_2$, and then applied weights $(1-\theta)$ and $\theta$ respectively per \eqref{eq:liketiltingpower}.
-We simplify by eliminating $\theta$ and \eqref{eq:thetamodel1}.
+We now further simplify Model 2 by eliminating $\theta$ and \eqref{eq:thetamodel1} while retaining Model 2's $\mu_\beta = \mu_T = E(y)$.
 The power function distribution is equivalent to \eqref{eq:StdBetaDist} with $\beta=1$ and it has finite non-zero density at $y=1$.
 Also the reflected power distribution is equivalent to \eqref{eq:StdBetaDist} with $\alpha=1$ and has finite non-zero density at $y=0$.
 Thus we directly apply the relevant distribution to endpoint observations.
 Additional details are as follows.
 We require that $\mu_\beta$ remains free to vary in \eqref{eq:ReparBetaDist}, hence $\phi$ must be fixed.
 Application of \eqref{eq:mubeta} and \eqref{eq:phibeta} yields $\alpha = \mu_{\beta}\, \phi$ and $\beta= (1-\mu_{\beta})\phi$ for insertion into \eqref{eq:StdBetaDist}.
 Therefore when $y=1$, applying the constraint $\beta=1$ gives

 and in the alternate parameterization we set

 where $\mu_T$ has been used for continuity purposes in discussion of the former distribution component $f_1$ ($\mu_\beta$ could have been used equivalently).
 When $y=0$, applying the constraint $\alpha=1$ gives